 Americans are bombarded with anywhere from 4,000 to 10,000 advertising messages and well over 100 emails every day.
 That means email marketers have their work cut out for them when it comes to capturing readers’ attention and inspiring them to take action.
 In other words?
-Strategic, well-written email marketing copy is more important than ever before.
+Strategic, well-written stellar email marketing copy is more important than ever before.
 Here are six rules that will help your emails stand out from the pack.

-Segment, segment, segment.
+The segment, segment, segment.

 Segmentation involves dividing up your email lists so you can send tailored messages to different groups with a specific something in common, whether that’s when they subscribed, the links they’ve clicked, demographic information, purchasing history, and so on.